-THE WALLS HAVE EARS: THE GREATEST INTELLIGENCE OPERATION OF WWII
+THE GREATEST INTELLIGENCE OPERATION OF WWII

-A few days before the start of World War Two, Secret Intelligence Service spymaster Thomas Kendrick arrived at the Tower of London to trial a top secret operation: German prisoners’ cells were to be bugged and listeners installed behind the walls to record and transcribe their private conversations.
+A few days before the start of World War Two, Secret Intelligence Service Spymaster Thomas Kendrick arrived at the Tower of London to trial a top secret operation: German prisoners’ cells were to be bugged and listeners installed behind the walls to record and transcribe their private conversations.

-And so it was that the Allies got access to some of Hitler’s most closely guarded secrets – and from those most entrusted to protect them...
+And so it was that the Allies secured access to some of Hitler’s most closely guarded secrets – and from those most entrusted to protect them.